Configuring models

 model composition guide.

-When using inside a model creation (makeModel
+When using inside a model creation (makeModel), the configuration will be

 dedicated to this model.
 Configuration is the first argument and definition is